ananabag/abag-inkex/README.md

 Ananabag Inkscape Extensions
 ============================

-Ananabag Insckape extensions are a set of extensions developed aid in the design of a bag called 'Ananabag'.
+Ananabag Insckape extensions are a set of extensions developed to aid the design of a bag named 'Ananabag'.
+It consists of two extensions, 'Dome pattern' and 'Abag pattern' both of which can be found under the 'Ananabag' menu entry under Inkscape extensions.

+The first extension 'Dome pattern' renders a constructable dome template for the specified dimensions.
+When printed and cut out it will create the dome to the desired radius.
+This second extensions uses the dome pattern and adds in extra functionality useful for turn this template into a usable bag.
+It gives you the option to add in seams, and also renders the body and zipper components.

 ## Installation

-### Linux and OSX

-### Windows
+Copy the following file are required for this extension to work.
+They should have been included with this package:

+* abag_utils.py
+* abag_domepat.py
+* abag_domepat.inx
+* abag_bagpat.py
+* abag_bagpat.inx

+These files should be copied to the appropriated location.

+* Linux: ~/.config/inkscape/extensions
+* Mac OSX: /Applications/Inkscape.app/Contents/Resources/extensions/
+* Windows: C:\Program Files\Inkscape\share\extensions\

 ## Usage